Analogue gravity with Bose-Einstein condensates: The stationary analogue Hawking effect

 Here we give an explicit example of the scattering amplitudes for a step-like interface between two uniform subsonic and supersonic regions.
 This kind of configuration was considered in \cite{balbinot2008nonlocal,carusotto2008numerical,recati2009bogoliubov,larre2012quantum}, and can be obtained for example by considering an effectively 1D condensate with a uniform velocity $\vtv=-|\tv| \hat{\vx}$ and a space dependent speed of sound.
 The flow can be made locally supersonic by changing the speed of sound $\cs=\sqrt{gn/m}$ by tuning the interaction constant $g$.
 Moreover, one can think of keeping the density constant by introducing an external potential to make the chemical potential $\mu=gn+V_\mathrm{ext}$ constant in space.
 This can be done by changing abruptly the speed of sound from the upstream one ${\rm c}_{\rm s}^u>|\tv|$ for $x>0$ to the downstream one ${\rm c}_{\rm s}^d<|\tv|$ for $x<0$.

 While technically challenging, this configuration serves as a minimal realistic theoretical toy model, easy enough to analyze while displaying the important physics.
 More realistic discontinuous but non-homogeneous configurations that are also treatable analytically were studied in \cite{larre2012quantum}, where an analytical solution of the scattering problem for the configuration we are considering was given.
 Here we will resort to a numerical solution to display an alternative approach.
+Writing the code to perform this solution is the content of Problem \ref{prob:HawkAmplitudes}, whose solution is provided as an attached Jupyter notebook written in Julia \cite{Julia-2017}.

 We are hence dealing with two uniform regions, in which fluctuations follow the Doppler-shifted dispersion relation \eqref{eq:DispersionHawking1D}, with the two behaviors displayed in Fig.~\ref{fig:DispersionHawking1D}.
 In each region, the fluctuation field at a fixed frequency can be expanded in terms of the four plane waves whose wavenumbers solve these dispersion relation.
 We now want to match these two expansions at the sharp interface by imposing the continuity of the fluctuation field and its spatial derivative.
 When only two real solutions exist, the other two will be complex wavenumbers, that is waves that grow or decay exponentially in space.
 While these do not enter the scattering matrix, they are important for the matching procedure.
 Of course, in each region only the decaying complex root should be allowed, i.e. the evanescent wave.
 Boundary conditions must be placed so that the exponentially growing mode is not excited \cite{Macher:2009nz}.